tedbyron/dotfiles/work/README.md

 ## What the script does

 1. Checks if there is an internet connection
-2. Installs two package managers which have packages for the applications we use
+2. Installs three package managers (Homebrew, Homebrew-Cask, npm) and installs packages (npm packages are installed globally)
     -   Homebrew
         -   composer
         -   git